vedantmane12/Seattle-Pet-License_ETL-using-ADF-Snowflake/readme.md

-Initialized by Azure Data Factory!
+# Seattle Pet License: ETL using Azure Data Factory to Snowflake